 It’s often said the hardest person you’ll ever have to love is yourself.
-How is it that some people seem so adept at valuing themselves, while the rest of us struggle daily with self worth?
+How is it that some people seem so adept at valuing themselves, while the rest of us struggle daily with self-worth?
 Below are some invaluable lessons to learn from people who love themselves.

 1. DO make time for yourself.

 People who value themselves also value their personal time, and always make space in their schedules for “me” time, time that is solely dedicated to yourself and personal pleasures.
-Whether it’s a long walk in the park, matinee movie, or cup of coffee and a good read, loving yourself means loving your own company.
+Whether it’s a long walk in the park, a matinee movie, or a cup of coffee and a good read, loving yourself means loving your own company.

 2. DO say no.

 People who love themselves learn how to say “no” to unreasonable demands on their time and well-being.
-They learn to be selective about the friends and partners they surround themselves with, and know to walk away when they suspect they’re being taken for granted or treated unfairly.
+They learn to be selective about the friends and partners they surround themselves with and know to walk away when they suspect they’re being taken for granted or treated unfairly.

 3. DO treat yourself the way you’d like to be treated.